 Meeting with ethnic minorities

-If the beginning of the photographers' route, from Nghia Lo to Tu Le, is mainly inhabited by the Thai ethnic group, the Mu Cang Chai area is mainly inhabited mainly by the Hmong ethnic group.
-The Hmong distinguish themselves from the Thais by their more colorful costumes, especially by their shimmering scarves covering their heads.
-Some Hmong and Thai families can welcome you to spend the night at their houses.
-A beautiful way to discover their complex yet fascinating cultures.
+If the beginning of the photographers' route, from Nghia Lo to Tu Le, is mainly inhabited by the Thai ethnic group, the Mu Cang Chai area is mainly inhabited by the Hmong ethnic group.
+The Hmong distinguish themselves from the Thais by their more colourful costumes, especially by their shimmering scarves covering their heads.
+Some Hmong and Thai families can welcome you to spend the night at their houses, which is a beautiful way to discover these complex yet fascinating cultures.